RSVP by Saturday at 12 p.m. for worship on-campus this Sunday at 9:30, 10, or 11.

 Social distancing is required at all times.
 Sidewalks, hallways, and seating will be clearly marked and signage will provide visual cues to help everyone maintain appropriate social distance.

-How will worship be different?
+How is worship different?

 Will worship seating be socially distanced?